 (3) Without limiting section 11, neither the Crown, the Minister nor the Commissioner is liable for the remuneration of a statutory manager or any expenses incurred by a statutory manager in performing any functions of the administering body of a retirement village.

-[Section 75E inserted by No. 36 of 2012 s.
+[Section 75E inserted: No. 36 of 2012 s.
 16.]

 75F.
 Other matters arising from appointment of statutory manager